callmewhy/sanji/README.md

 ```

 ## What?
-Sanji is a sandbox for smoking test.
+Sanji is a sandbox for smoke test.
 It will run your servies in processes and provide a friendly API to access in test cases.

 ## How?